KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

     ↓
     Applicable code of conduct / code of practice / privacy policy / law (jurisdiction-specific)

+Authoritative sequence (informative).
+The authority for this work is stated once, in order: Convention 108+ and applicable legal authority; ISO/IEC 29100 privacy framework; ISO/IEC 29184 online privacy notice and consent; ISO/IEC TS 27560:2023 consent record information structure; the minimum notice disclosure and anonymity by default conditions specified in this document; and Transparency by Default as the operational implementation pattern that is conformant.
+The key distinction being Online notice as a digital transparency gateway, for consent to be operational and portable online.

 ## 1 Scope

+This document extends ISO/IEC TS 27560:2023 by specifying the notice evidence artefacts required for online notice to become inspectable and verifiable digital transparency.
+It specifies controller identification disclosure, versioned notice reference, Notice Receipt generation, anchored Notice Receipt, and notice event logging, so that notice can be evidenced before identification, consent, authorization, or other processing proceeds.
+It does not replace ISO/IEC 29184 or ISO/IEC TS 27560:2023, and it does not redefine consent.

 This profile extends ISO/IEC TS 27560:2023 (consent record information structure), an ISO technical specification to which the Consent Receipt specification was contributed, and which this profile extends.
 It is used to specify a machine-readable online Notice Record and corresponding Notice Receipt that provide durable evidence of notice disclosure.